The deadline for paying the income tax for 2018 has passed, and so time again to prepare for next year’s filing.

 GRADUATED RATES AND ITEMIZED DEDUCTIONS

-The first, and more tedious of the two deductions, is the Itemized Deduction.
 Under Itemized Deductions, the taxpayer can list down all their deductible expenses and could even result in the taxpayer having zero tax due.
-However, the taxpayer would have to substantiate every deduction which can end up being tiring for some.
+However, the taxpayer would have to substantiate every deduction which can be quite tiring.

 GRADUATED RATES AND OPTIONAL STANDARD DEDUCTION